Academic Upgrading – Day Program

 What are class times?

-Students enrolled in full-time studies will go to classes for 4.5 hours per day from Monday to Friday.
-A typical schedule would be 9:30 a.m. – 2:00 p.m.
+Students enrolled in full-time studies will go to classes for 4.5 hours per day from Monday to Friday, 9:30 a.m. – 2:00 p.m.

 How many people are in a class?

-On average, class sizes range from 15 – 20 students in each class.
+On average, class sizes range from 15 – 20 students.

-The application process, including the assessment, career planning appointment, and advisor appointments, usually takes approximately 2 weeks.
+The application process, which includes the assessment, career planning appointment, and advisor appointments, usually takes approximately 2 weeks.
 Funding approval can take up to 8 weeks.